firefliesai/schema-forge/README.md

 1. **Response Format Method (Recommended)**
    - Uses `response_format` in Chat Completions API or `text.format` in Response API
    - Requires `additionalProperties: false` and all properties must be in `required` array
+   - Requires schema enforcement (handled automatically)
    - Many JSON Schema features are not supported (minimum, maximum, minItems, etc.)
    - Example:
      ```typescript
      // Chat Completions API
      const responseFormat = classToOpenAIResponseFormatJsonSchema(MyClass, {
-       forStructuredOutput: true,
-       strict: true
+       forStructuredOutput: true
+       // strict is set automatically when forStructuredOutput is true
      });

      // Response API
      const textFormat = classToOpenAIResponseApiTextSchema(MyClass, {
        forStructuredOutput: true
+       // strict is set automatically when forStructuredOutput is true
      });
      ```

 2. **Function Calling Method**
-   - Uses `tools` with `strict: true` and `parallel_tool_calls: false`
+   - Uses `tools` with schema enforcement and `parallel_tool_calls: false`
    - Has the same JSON Schema limitations as above
    - Less recommended by OpenAI but still works for structured output
    - Example:
      ```typescript
-     const tool = classToOpenAITool(MyClass, { strict: true });
+     const tool = classToOpenAITool(MyClass, { forStructuredOutput: true });
      // Use with parallel_tool_calls: false
      ```

-**Note**: Schema Forge's `prepareForStructuredOutput` utility is specifically designed for OpenAI's requirements, adding `additionalProperties: false` and handling `required` fields automatically.
+**Important**: Schema Forge's `prepareForStructuredOutput` utility is specifically designed for OpenAI's structured output requirements only.
+It adds `additionalProperties: false`, handles `required` fields, and removes unsupported schema properties.
+This function is not needed and should not be used for Gemini structured output, which has broader JSON Schema support.

+**Current Limitation**: Schema Forge has these limitations for structured output:

-**Current Limitation**: Schema Forge doesn't yet support automatically converting `isOptional: true` properties to the `"type": ["string", "null"]` format that OpenAI recommends for optional fields in structured output.
-This will be added in a future update.
+1. **OpenAI Optional Properties**: Schema Forge doesn't yet automatically convert `isOptional: true` properties to the `"type": ["string", "null"]` format that OpenAI recommends for optional fields in structured output.
+This requires manual modification after schema generation for now.

+2. **Gemini Nullable Properties**: For Gemini, optional properties should use the `nullable: true` property (instead of OpenAI's array type approach).
+This also requires manual modification after schema generation.

 #### Google Gemini Structured Output